robbintt/outlines/docs/praxes/vacation_july_2023.md

 - impove my meditation practice
 - break the habit mold of my exercise repeatibly
   - leverage learning, pratice, and trainer

+## Vacation Projects

+Question: how will I balance deep dives / "big blocks" with "new discovery"

+Things I am interested in:
+1. woodworking
+2. c++
+3. cross compiling c++
+  - for esp32
+  - for openwrt
+4. embedded controllers
+5. leveraging llms
+  - don't want to rabbit hole
+  - i will have this at work when I get back, for free
+6. self documentation
+  - i have been doing this on the weekends
+  - might be worth a big block to:
+    1. enumerate this stuff
+    2. write a basic gpt4 assisted doc for each
+7. inventors and creativity

 ## Documentation